niftylab/niftylab.github.io/research.md

 ### Smart Chips
 ![smart](https://raw.githubusercontent.com/niftylab/niftylab.github.io/master/assets/img/research/smart.png)
-More and more intelligent functions are being integrated to chips to implement smart systems for data-driven applications, such as AI, autonomous vehicles, AR/VR, and cognitive/adaptive systems.
-We are working on producing chips that accelerate various smart functions in efficient ways.
+More and more intelligent functions are being integrated to chips for smart applications, such as AI, autonomous vehicles, AR/VR.
+We are working on implementing smart chips that accelerate cool functions.

 [back](./)